'Miracle Baby' rescued from gym bag left at medical center

 CHAMBLEE, Ga. -- Chamblee Police were dispatched to a report of an infant that was abandoned at 4861 Buford Highway.

-When the first responding officer arrived to the Family Medical Clinic, she found a baby boy inside of a blue, canvas gym bag with his umbilical cord still attached.
+When the first responding officer arrived to the Family Medical Clinic, she found a baby boy inside of a blue, canvas gym bag with his umbilical cord and placenta still attached.
+He was wrapped in a white t-shirt.

 The officer called EMS and had the baby transported to Scottish Rite Hospital where he received immediate treatment.

 The business owner was contacted and provided security camera footage.
-According to police, the video and witnesses revealed that the baby was left outside in front of the business early Wednesday morning.
+According to police, the video and witnesses revealed that the baby was found outside in front of the business Wednesday evening around 5:50 when an employee brought it inside.

+She told police she walked outside and found a blue bag containing black shorts and a white shirt.
+That employee brought the bag inside of the building and told the reception staff about it in case someone came to retrieve it.
+She told police that she did not hear any noise coming from the bag.

-A staff member discovered the bag and brought it inside, without looking in the bag, and believed it belonged to a patient.
-The infant remained inside of the gym bag all day with no food or attention and weighed only 4.8 lbs.
+Early Thursday morning, while cleaning windows in the foyer, a custodian heard a noise coming from the bag that was now on the floor.
+When he opened it, the baby boy was inside.
+The infant remained inside of the gym bag for several hours with no food or attention.

-DFCS responded and took the baby boy into custody.
-Because of how long he spent inside the bag with no sort of nourishment, the infant has been dubbed a 'miracle baby'by doctors.
+DFCS responded and took the baby boy under their care.
+Because of how long he spent inside the bag with no sort of nourishment, the infant has been dubbed a 'miracle baby' by doctors.

 This is an ongoing investigation.